Meet members of our Team

 Jacqueline, a member of the Klahoose First Nation, has worked in her community’s language team for the last eight years.
 Language documentation, preservation & revitalization keeps her grounded in who she is as an Indigenous French-Canadian woman.
 Coproducing indigenous media content as well as navigating communications between settler establishments and her community keep her very busy.
 Jacqueline’s strengths include clear thought-out communication and she believes the way forward is by lifting people up, building capacity and investing in our people.

 Tagum, otherwise known as Eileen Francis, is from Tla’amin Nation.
 She is a media producer who started her life long passion for film when she attended the Powell River Digital Film School.
-Her drama class, lessons included Film & Television which allowed her to shoot and act in her own work, and gave her her first taste of filmmaking.
-This film program gave her the education that steered her to Capilano University (Cap U), where she studied Indigenous Independent Digital Filmmaking Diploma (I.I.D.F.) with Doreen Manuel.
+Her drama class, lessons included Film & Television which gave her her first taste of filmmaking.
+She then graduated the Indigenous Independent Digital Filmmaking Diploma (I.I.D.F.) with Doreen Manuel.

 Rae Dene Noble